 Cremation For Catholics

 Many of the practices popular today such as scattering of the ashes or the keeping of them in places other than a Catholic cemetery are NOT in keeping with the Church’s long tradition of respectful care and the proper burial of the bodily remains of our deceased.
-Cremated remains should be buried or entombed in Catholic cemeteries according to the directives prescribed in the Christian Burial Guidelines of the Archdiocese of Indianapolis.
+Cremated remains should be buried or entombed in Catholic cemeteries according to the directives prescribed in the Christian Burial Guidelines of the United States Conference of Catholic Bishops.
 Our Catholic cemeteries have garden areas for the ground burial of cremated remains, and granite niches are available in mausoleum buildings.